-The Council's share of the net surplus of the Integration Joint Board was £0.12m as at 31 March 2018 (£0.06m at 31 March 2017), which is considered not material for consolidation in group accounts.
+The Council's share of the net assets and surplus of the Integration Joint Board was £0.12m as at 31 March 2018 (£0.06m at 31 March 2017), which is considered not material for consolidation in group accounts.

-The following table details Shetland Islands Council's share of the IJB's financial results for the year:
+The table below details Shetland Islands Council's share of the IJB's financial results for the year:

 2016/17 Integration Joint Board

 (restated) 2017/18

 £000 £000

 (22,709) Gross Income (23,665)

 22,647 Gross Expenditure 23,545

 (62) Net (Surplus) / Deficit (120)

-63 Current Assets 182
+22,709 Current Assets 23,665

-0 Current Liabilities 0
+(22,647) Current Liabilities (23,545)

-63 Net Assets 182
+62 Net Assets 120

-Note 39: Critical Judgements in Applying Accounting Policies
+Note 40: Critical Judgements in Applying Accounting Policies

-In applying the accounting policies set out in Note 40, the Council has had to make certain judgments about complex transactions or those involving uncertainty about future events.
+In applying the accounting policies set out in Note 41, the Council has had to make certain judgments about complex transactions or those involving uncertainty about future events.
 The critical judgments made in the Annual Accounts are:

 - There are a number of legal claims currently outstanding against the Council.
 Where a reliable estimate can be made, these have been included as provisions within the Council's Balance Sheet.
 Where it has not been possible to establish a reliable estimate, the claims have been accounted for as contingent liabilities. - There is a high degree of uncertainty about future levels of funding for local government.
-The Council has determined, however, that this uncertainty is not yet sufficient to provide an indication that its assets may be impaired as a result of (for example) reduced maintenance.
+The Council has determined, however, that this uncertainty is not yet sufficient to provide an indication that its assets may be impaired as a result of (for example) reduced maintenance. - The Council has made an accrual for holiday pay owed to employees at 31 March 2018.
+The estimate is based on a sample of 29.4% of nonschools staff and 100% of school-based staff.

-Note 40: Accounting Policies
+Note 41: Accounting Policies